 Centralized procurement

 A central procurement department (parent company) is responsible for developing procurement plans and strategies with binding effect for the local procurement units (subsidiaries).
-Head office is responsible for overarching decisions and general procurement and warehousing tasks in the interests of the entire company.
+Head office is responsible for overall decisions and general procurement and warehousing tasks in the interests of the entire company.

 Subsidiaries are only involved in tactical procurement decisions and may make operational decisions themselves (see table “Decision-making levels”).